Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 Once again, there’s a LOT to do in Lower Manhattan.
 You might want to plan to spend more than one of your 4 days in NYC doing parts of it.
 For example, visit the Statue of Liberty & Ellis Island early one day before you head up to Central Park this saves time and makes for an amazing day!

-It’s a 25-minute walk across the bridge to the park on the other side where you can look back at downtown NYC.
+It’s a 25-minute walk across Brooklyn Bridge to the park on the other side where you can look back at downtown NYC.
 It’s not for everyone but for me the bridges was just too iconic to miss out on!

 One World Trade Centre & 9/11 Memorial Site